3. SCHOOL RULES & DAILY SYSTEM - 5 -

 De-escalate and decelerate where reasonable and

 possible and take the initiative to keep things at this stage.
 Praise will be given if the learner is able to model good behaviour as a result of the reminder.
+‘I have a lot of respect for children who can turn it around’ could be used.

 Here a clear verbal warning is delivered privately, wherever possible, making the learner aware of their behaviour and clearly outlining the consequences if they continue – 2 minutes reflection time.
+A private note may be made by the teacher to record the conversation but this is between the teacher and the pupil.

 Where the child continues the behaviour, they will be asked to leave the room.
 The child is taken to the classroom next door (where no conflict with other pupils would occur).
 The teacher in the partner class is alerted preferably non-verbally and the child reflects for 5 minutes.
 Say: ‘Think carefully about your behaviour while you are here.
 You're so much better than this.